The Content Dashboard shows an overview of the following:

 You can reprocess content in the following situations:

-- You want to re-evaluate the topics that were picked up (because of NLP changes).
+• You want to re-evaluate the topics picked up (because of NLP changes).

 Sections

 The Sections view shows groups of content based on flow rules.
 You can assign multiple flows to a section.
-A piece of content can be in more than one section provided the rules for creating it are not mutually exclusive.
+A piece of content can be in multiple sections, provided the rules for creating it are not mutually exclusive.

-For example you create one flow with published before X date, and another with published after X date.
+For example, you create one flow published before the X date and another published after the X date.

 You define sections when setting up Content Recommendations.
 You can filter and save Section views for frequent use, and share a view with a linked URL.
 Saved filters are shown in the All Sections menu.